 The following itinerary lists a range of museums, and other site visits which we plan to visit.
 Many are accessible to the public, but some require special permission which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents.
 The tour includes breakfast daily, lunches and dinners featuring the best of Portugal’s cuisine, indicated in the itinerary where: B=breakfast, L=lunch and D=dinner.

 Lisbon - 6 nights

-Participants travelling on the ASA ‘designated’ flight will be transferred to the Heritage Lisboa Plaza Hotel.
-There will be a short orientation walk in the area of the hotel in the late afternoon and the evening will be at leisure.
+Meeting Point: The tour commences at 5.00pm in the foyer of the Heritage Lisboa Plaza Hotel.
+Following a brief welcome meeting there will be a short orientation walk in the area of the hotel.
+The evening will be at leisure.

 Lisbon owes its historical prominence to its magnificent natural harbour.
 The city lies on the north bank of the Tagus River (Rio Tejo), approximately thirteen kilometres from its mouth.
 At this point the river is almost two miles wide.
 It is spanned, on the west side of the city, by the long Twenty-fifth of April Bridge.
 Just east of the bridge, the Tagus suddenly broadens into a bay seven miles wide called the Sea of Straw (Mar de Palha), which lies on a strategic sea route and serves as a busy port, handling much of Portugal’s and Spain’s exports and imports.
 (Overnight Lisbon, Hotel Lisboa Plaza)